TextBox — Smart UI JavaScript API

 This feature is especially useful for ensuring that dropdowns are visible and functional in complex layouts where parent elements limit visibility due to CSS overflow properties.

-<smart-text-box drop-down-append-to='body'></smart-text-box>
+<smart-text-box drop-down-append-to="body"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-textbox.dropDownAppendTo = null;
+el.dropDownAppendTo = null;

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let dropDownAppendTo = textbox.dropDownAppendTo;
+const dropDownAppendTo = el.dropDownAppendTo;

 Specifies the height of the dropdown menu.
 By default, this property is set to an empty string, which means the dropdown's height will be determined by a CSS variable.
 To customize the dropdown's height directly, you can assign a specific value (e.g., "200px" or "50%") to this property.
 Otherwise, leaving it empty enables the component to use the height defined by the associated CSS variable.